iliasam/osmo-trx_soapy/README.md

 cd Transceiver52M
 ./osmo-trx-soapy -C test1.cfg

-Tested only with a PlutoSDR-compatible transceiver.
+Tested only with a PlutoSDR-compatible transceiver - "OpenSourceSDRLab PlutoSky 7020".
+This library was used: https://github.com/pgreenland/SoapyPlutoSDR/tree/sdr_gadget_timestamping

 "Osmocom_configs" - is not a part of OsmoTRX, this is my own Osmocom configs for running Voice and EGE base station.